scholfa/rag-nas-smb-test/QUICKSTART.md

 Platform notes

 - Linux / macOS / WSL2: `./run.sh` and `./health-check.sh` are provided.
 You can use the CIFS volume in `docker-compose.yml` or mount the NAS on the host and bind-mount into the container.
  - Windows (Docker Desktop): use `.
-un.ps1` and `.
+run.ps1` and `.
-un.ps1 -Detach`.
+run.ps1 -Detach`.
 For SMB shares, mount the NAS on the Windows host (map a network drive or `net use`) and bind-mount that host path into the container via `docker-compose.override.yml`.

+   Note: the start script no longer attempts to map a fixed drive letter (e.g. Z:).
+It will set `DOCS_DIR` to the UNC path (or multiple UNC paths) and the backend will parse `DOCS_DIR` into `DOCS_DIRS`.

 ## Setup (5 minutes)